cx20/hello/wasm_cpp/webgpu/triangle/readme.md

 |    - - - - - - - - - - - - - - - - -     |
 +------------------------------------------+
 ```

+Caution:

+> Use Emscripten 3.1.3 or higher to compile.
+>
+> These samples run in [Chrome Canary](http://chrome.com/canary) and [Edge Canary](https://www.microsoftedgeinsider.com/en-us/download) behind the flag `--enable-unsafe-webgpu`.